SAFETY & HEALTH

 If a student participates in any school-sanctioned sport, the student is exempt from PE during the season that the team is active, including pre-season practice time.

-If a student participates in a non-school related sport, the principal may grant that student the opportunity to be exempt from PE during the time it meets under the following conditions:
+If a student participates in a non-school related sport, the Athletic Director may grant that student the opportunity to be exempt from PE during the time it meets under the following conditions:

 3. The student is expected to participate in a minimum of three hours of practice per week